W-algebras, Gaussian Free Fields and $\mathfrak{g}$-Dotsenko-Fateev integrals: The free-field theory: an algebraic viewpoint

-We won't need to specify a branch cut for the logarithm in this section since we will consider complex derivatives of $\Phi$, which are single-valued.
-For any $F\in\mc C_\infty$ the sum that appears in $\A(z)F$ is actually finite and defines an element in $\mc C_\infty$ so that this writing does indeed make sense as an operator acting on $\mc C_\infty$ (as opposed to a formal power series).
-This accounts for the fact that $\Phi(z)$ is a well-defined element of $\endv$.
+In this section and unless specified, we will mostly consider $\Phi$ and its complex derivatives, which are single-valued.
+As such we don't need to specify a branch cut for the logarithm.
+Moreover, for any $F\in\mc C_\infty$ the sum that appears in $\Phi(z)F$ is actually finite, and defines an element in $\mc C_\infty$.
+As such, $\Phi(z)$ can also be thought of as an unbounded, densely defined and closable operator.

-It is often more natural to consider the derivative of $\Phi$; to this end we set
+It is often more natural to consider the holomorphic derivative $J(z)$ of $\Phi$:

-$J$ can be viewed as the generating series of the generators of the Heisenberg algebra.
-Up to a multiplicative constant $J$ corresponds to the current $b$ usually considered for the Heisenberg vertex algebra~\cite[Chapter 2.2]{FBZ}.
+Like before $J(z)\in\endv$ for any $z\in\C$.
+It can also be viewed as the generating series of the generators of the Heisenberg algebra.
+Up to a multiplicative constant $J$ corresponds to the current $b$ used to define the Heisenberg vertex algebra~\cite[Chapter 2.2]{FBZ}.
 It is also sometimes referred to as \textit{chiral bosonic field} in the physics literature~\cite{yellow_book} or as the current generating the $\hat u(1)$ symmetry.